training-datalab/training-datalab.com/content/en/post/2023-12-19-raspberry-pi-5-models/index.md

 The choice of Raspberry Pi 5 allows us to enjoy several advantages:

-* **Reduced costs.** We do not need to invest in large installations or cloud computing services, which significantly reduces our costs.
+* **Reduced costs.** We do not need to invest in large installations or cloud computing services, significantly reducing our costs.
 * **Energy efficiency.** Raspberry Pi 5 has very low power consumption, which helps reduce our carbon footprint and contributes to greater sustainability.
 * **Flexibility.** We can run Python and other applications on the board, which allows us to be more flexible in our projects and easily adapt to changes.
 * **Collaboration.** The ability to collaborate with other researchers and developers is greatly enhanced by the ease of sharing code and results.